Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Monitor grout mixing so that grout not used within the specified time is disposed of properly.

-- Ensure grinding of noncompliant pavement surface conforms to Section 42, “Groove and Grind Concrete,” of the Standard Specifications.
+- Check that grinding of noncompliant pavement surface conforms to Section 42, “Groove and Grind Concrete,” of the Standard Specifications.

-- Ensure that removal and replacement of noncompliant pavement conforms to Section 41-9, “Individual Slab Replacement With Rapid Strength Concrete,” of the Standard Specifications.
+- Make sure that removal and replacement of noncompliant pavement conforms to Section 41-9, “Individual Slab Replacement With Rapid Strength Concrete,” of the Standard Specifications.

 - Verify that concrete removal is preceded by sawcutting at the required depth along the rectangular areas to be removed.
-Ensure that any contractor-damaged concrete outside the designated limits of repair is repaired at the contractor’s cost and note these areas and quantities in the daily reports.
+Make sure that any contractor-damaged concrete outside the designated limits of repair is repaired at the contractor’s cost and note these areas and quantities in the daily reports.

 - Verify that exposed concrete surfaces are cleaned with equipment conforming to specification requirements.

-- Prior to spall repair material placement, observe joint form board installation and ensure any bonding agent is mixed in accordance with manufacturer’s instructions and applied to concrete surfaces.
+- Before spall repair material placement, observe joint form board installation and check that any bonding agent is mixed in accordance with manufacturer’s instructions and applied to concrete surfaces.

-- Ensure spall repair material is mixed, placed, cured, and protected in accordance with specification requirements.
+- Verify that spall repair material is mixed, placed, cured, and protected in accordance with specification requirements.

-- Ensure removed or damaged joint sealant is repaired at spall locations in accordance with Section 41-5, “Joint Seals,” of the Standard Specifications.
+- Make sure removed or damaged joint sealant is repaired at spall locations in accordance with Section 41-5, “Joint Seals,” of the Standard Specifications.

-- Ensure removal of existing joint sealant material does not damage the existing sealant reservoir or pavement.
+- Check that removal of existing joint sealant material does not damage the existing sealant reservoir or pavement.

-- Where joint sealant reservoirs are constructed, ensure concrete residue from sawing operations is collected, contained, and disposed of properly.
+- Where joint sealant reservoirs are constructed, assure concrete residue from sawing operations is collected, contained, and disposed of properly.

-- Prior to backer rod installation, ensure sealant reservoir is free of debris, dried, sandblasted, air blasted, and vacuumed in accordance with the specifications.
+- Before backer rod installation, check that sealant reservoir is free of debris, dried, sandblasted, air blasted, and vacuumed in accordance with the specifications.

-- Ensure backer rod installation does not leave a residue or film on the reservoir walls that will later receive sealant.
+- Check that backer rod installation does not leave a residue or film on the reservoir walls that will later receive sealant.

-- Ensure sealant is prepared and installed in accordance with manufacturer’s instructions and specification requirements.
+- Verify that sealant is prepared and installed in accordance with manufacturer’s instructions and specification requirements.

-- Prior to opening to traffic, ensure the sealant is tack free and firm enough to prevent embedding of roadway debris into the sealant.
+- Before opening to traffic, check that the sealant is tack free and firm enough to prevent embedding of roadway debris into the sealant.

 - Verify that removal operations do not damage concrete pavement to remain in place and do not create flying debris.

-- Ensure that grinding concrete pavement complies with Section 42-3, “Grinding,” of the Standard Specifications.
+- Verify that grinding concrete pavement complies with Section 42-3, “Grinding,” of the Standard Specifications.

-- Ensure that concrete replacement complies with Section 41-9, “Individual Slab Replacement With Rapid Strength Concrete,” of the Standard Specifications.
+- Verify that concrete replacement complies with Section 41-9, “Individual Slab Replacement With Rapid Strength Concrete,” of the Standard Specifications.

 If placing temporary hot mix asphalt is required, comply with Section 39-2.07, “Minor Hot Mix Asphalt,” of the Standard Specifications.

-- Ensure polyester concrete and joint sealants are stored and installed in accordance with manufacturer’s instructions.
+- Check that polyester concrete and joint sealants are stored and installed in accordance with manufacturer’s instructions.

-- Ensure saw cut equipment conforms to requirements in the specifications and that saw cuts meet specified tolerances.
+- Verify that saw cut equipment conforms to requirements in the specifications and that saw cuts meet specified tolerances.
 Verify that concrete debris, water residue, and paste are immediately removed during saw cutting operations.

-- Prior to concrete removal operations, verify that the contractor has sufficient temporary backfill material on hand in accordance with the specifications.
+- Before concrete removal operations, verify that the contractor has sufficient temporary backfill material on hand in accordance with the specifications.

-- Ensure concrete removal operations do not damage concrete pavement to remain in place.
+- Make sure concrete removal operations do not damage concrete pavement to remain in place.
 Verify that contractor’s removal equipment does not exceed the class specified.

-- Ensure the contractor has scheduled work shifts so removal of concrete for dowel bar slots, placement of dowel bars, and placement of polyester concrete with required cure time will occur prior to opening to traffic.
+- Check that the contractor has scheduled work shifts so removal of concrete for dowel bar slots, placement of dowel bars, and placement of polyester concrete with required cure time will occur before opening to traffic.
 Use of temporary backfill material is a back-up plan if anticipated production is not achieved.
 Subsequent work shift operations should be adjusted in consideration of actual production rates.

-- Ensure dowel bar slots are constructed and cleaned in accordance with specification requirements.
+- Check that dowel bar slots are constructed and cleaned in accordance with specification requirements.

 - Verify transverse joints are sealed with caulking filler material meeting specifications.

-- Ensure dowel bars are clean prior to application of dowel bar lubricant.
-Ensure proper clearance is provided between the dowel bar and pavement surface and placement tolerances are maintained.
+- Verify that dowel bars are clean before application of dowel bar lubricant.
+Make sure proper clearance is provided between the dowel bar and pavement surface and placement tolerances are maintained.
 Verify that expansion caps have been placed on dowel bars and will provide at least the minimum specified joint movement at each end of the bar.

-- Ensure polyester concrete is mixed in accordance with manufacturer’s instructions.
-Ensure containers and tools are appropriate for mixing polyester concrete.
+- Verify that polyester concrete is mixed in accordance with manufacturer’s instructions.
+Make sure containers and tools are appropriate for mixing polyester concrete.

 - Polyester concrete is to be placed while plastic and immediately consolidated with a small handheld vibrator that thoroughly consolidates the polyester concrete material.
 Retempering of polyester concrete is not allowed.
-Finishing tools should be dried thoroughly prior to use.
+Finishing tools should be dried thoroughly before use.

 - Verify that the polyester concrete is cured under the manufacturer’s instructions.

 - The contractor grinds concrete pavement under Section 42, “Groove and Grind Concrete,” of the Standard Specifications within 30 days from the initial saw cutting for the dowel bar slots and at least 12 hours after placing polyester concrete.
-Grinding is to be performed prior to any sawing and sealing of joints within the retrofit lanes.
-Ensure the contractor complies with pavement smoothness and finishing requirements.
+Grinding is to be performed before any sawing and sealing of joints within the retrofit lanes.
+Make sure the contractor complies with pavement smoothness and finishing requirements.

-- The contractor must perform random cores to ensure proper alignment of dowel bars as specified in Section 41-8.03F, “Placing Dowel Bars,” of the standard special provisions.
+- The contractor must perform random cores to verify proper alignment of dowel bars as specified in Section 41-8.03F, “Placing Dowel Bars,” of the standard special provisions.
 If cores indicate dowel bars were installed incorrectly, stop dowel bar retrofit activities until the contractor has demonstrated that the problem causing the improper positioning has been corrected.
-Ensure that dowel bars identified as damaged or misaligned are replaced.
+Check that dowel bars identified as damaged or misaligned are replaced.

-- Ensure that pavement delineation removed or damaged due to dowel bar retrofit is repaired in accordance with Section 81, “Miscellaneous Traffic Control Devices,” and Section 84, “Markings,” of the Standard Specifications.
+- Verify that pavement delineation removed or damaged because of dowel bar retrofit is repaired in accordance with Section 81, “Miscellaneous Traffic Control Devices,” and Section 84, “Markings,” of the Standard Specifications.

 - Verify that contingency plan equipment, materials, and personnel for temporary roadway pavement structure are present at the job site.

-- Prior to concrete removal, dowel bars and tie bars must be sawn.
-Ensure the contractor does not impact the surface within 18 inches of the pavement remaining in place.
+- Before concrete removal, dowel bars and tie bars must be sawn.
+Make sure the contractor does not affect the surface within 18 inches of the pavement remaining in place.

 - Verify that removal of the pavement and base does not damage pavement or base remaining in place.
-Ensure removed materials are disposed of by the contractor.
+Assure that removed materials are disposed of by the contractor.

 - Verify contractor prepares the finished surface of the remaining material in accordance with the specification requirements and to the established grade.
 Any over-excavated areas are to be filled with base replacement material, in the same operation as the base replacement, at the contractor’s cost.